vbaconnet-ledger/developer-portal/_docs/nano-app/marketing-requirements.md

 If the Blockchain is in top 50 CMC, the blog post can include a quote from your CEO, CTO, one of your Founders, or another c-level executive regarding the collaboration and the impact it will have on your project.

-## Co-branding devices give away
+## Co-branded device give-aways

 Ledger offers a co-branded partnership that will help you customize your marketing, reward your community.
 All details from standard to dropshipping options are given on [our website](https://www.ledger.com/co-branded-partnership).

 <!--  -->
-{% include alert.html style="tip" text="Co-branded partnerships or affiliate links do not give a project priority in Ledger's marketing plan timeline." %}
+{% include alert.html style="important" text="Co-branded partnerships or affiliate links do <b>not change</b> the Ledger marketing plan timeline." %}
 <!--  -->